How to find the best schools in Bali in 2021

 Learning Bahasa in school in Bali

-By law every school in Bali needs to employ local teachers, so you will find that most classes have a Balinese assistant teacher.
+By law every school in Bali needs to employ local teachers, so you will find that most classes have a Balinese assistant teacher as well teaching general subjects.
 These teachers have excellent English and are a great asset to the class.

 My children learnt Bahasa Indonesia twice a week for two years and I had fun learning alongside them too.
-We got one of their Balinese Assistant teachers to come to the villa for a few school terms to get on top of the language.
-It was also great to be able to practice our Bahasa every day when we chatted to the friendly Balinese staff or talk to locals at places like warungs and markets.
+We got one of their Balinese Assistant teachers to come to our villa once a week for a few school terms to get on top of the language.
+It was also great to be able to practice our Bahasa every day when we chatted to our friendly Balinese staff or talk to locals at places like warungs and markets.

 Will my children be behind in their studies when we return home?